Courtnay Pilypaitis: FIBA

 She was invited to join the national team, to play in the 2013 FIBA Americas Championship for Women, held in Xalapa, Mexico from 21 to 28 September 2013.
 She averaged 3.2 points per game, and helped the Canadian National team to a second place, silver medal finish.
 Canada faced Cuba in a preliminary round and won 53–40, but in the championship game, Cuba prevailed 79–71.

+Coaching career

+In July 2016, she was named as an assistant coach with the UMBC Retrievers women's basketball team.
+Since the 2021–22 season, Pilypaitis has been an assistant coach for the Fresno State Bulldogs of the Mountain West Conference.